Advertisement

 Moreover, the study focused on creating a unique hybrid solar power system that connected to the national grid to benefit 20 C&I customers in Abuja and Lagos.
 This project was made possible through collaborations with Abuja Electricity Distribution Company, Eko Electricity Distribution Company, and Ikeja Electric.
 The research revealed that the majority of customers saved money on their energy bills, with 17 out of 20 reporting average savings of 26%.
 Meanwhile, the project portfolio totalled 27 MW in new solar capacity and offset an estimated 25,000 metric tons in CO2 emissions.

 Under this model, profitability for DisCos significantly increased by 1,000%.
-The successful business model shows how developing sustainable energy networks and expanding decentralized energy systems can benefit everyone involved – customers, developers, and DisCos.
+The successful business model shows how developing Sustainable Energy networks and expanding decentralized energy systems can benefit everyone involved – customers, developers, and DisCos.
 Suleiman Babamanu, RMI’s program director in Nigeria, stated that there is an urgent need for widespread adoption of clean energy, and we believe that this project can pave the way for the expansion of decentralized energy resources (DERs) in Nigeria, enhancing reliability and reducing dependence on costly, harmful fuels.

 Related Article: Nigeria signs a 1GW Solar PV plant deal

 Most C&I customers experience frequent power outages caused by failures in the transmission and distribution networks, thereby making grid services unreliable.
 As a result, many customers rely on diesel generators for both primary and backup power, leading to energy expenses that are triple the cost of grid tariffs.
-In solution, Daystar will cover the costs of improving grid infrastructure in advance under the tripartite agreement, offsetting the expenses by subtracting payments from DisCos.
+In solution, Daystar will cover the costs of improving grid Infrastructure in advance under the tripartite agreement, offsetting the expenses by subtracting payments from DisCos.
 This arrangement provides DisCos with motivation to address ongoing infrastructure deficiencies, ultimately leading to a focus on supplying electricity to C&I consumers.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.